hpca-uji/PolyHE/README.md

   Concrete encryption context implementation for the given backend

 ## Notes
 `PolyHE` prioritizes simplicity and ease of use over advanced features.
-It is designed for prototyping and experimentation purposes, rather than production-grade deployments.
+It is designed for prototyping and experimentation purposes rather than production-grade deployments.
 If you require fine-grained control over encryption parameters, performance tuning, or advanced schemes, we recommend using the underlying backend libraries directly.
 Alternatively, `Pyfhel` ([source](https://github.com/ibarrond/Pyfhel)) is a mature Python library that provides more comprehensive access to homomorphic encryption features.

 ## Acknowledgments
 The library has been partially supported by: